sagnikc395/sagnikc395/README.md

 #  👋
 hi, I'm Sagnik

-I'm a software developer and tinkerer , building stuff primarily in Typescript and Go.
+I'm a software developer and tinkerer , building (useful) tools in Systems and PL Domains.

 I have been independently studying PL Theory and I am currently interested in the following topics:
   - Gradual Typing in Programming Languages in Racket and Typed Racket.